santydesignscr/person-manager/README.md

 ## Installation
 Installation of Encryption App is much eaiser then you think!
-- Download the program form the [releases](https://github.com/santydesignscr/person-manager/releases).
+- Download the program from the code.
+- Install Python 3.6 or above and Pyperclip
 - Run and use the program!

 ## Dependencies